Operational-Sciences-Group/Project-Beewolf/README.md

 ## About

-Beewolf copies the Windows 10 (other versions untested) [Security Account Manager](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc756748(v=ws.10)?redirectedfrom=MSDN) database to $env:PUBLIC (or another filepath) for your viewing pleasure.
-It does so by using symbolic links and some slight of hand with variables.
-They say a picture is worth a thousand words.
+Beewolf copies the Windows [Security Account Manager](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc756748(v=ws.10)?redirectedfrom=MSDN) database to $env:PUBLIC (or another filepath) for your viewing pleasure.
+It works by creating symbolic links to a shadowcopy of the SAM, and preforming slight of hand with variables.

+It has been tested on the following versions of Windows:
+- Windows 10 Pro.
+10.0.19043.0 (Major.Minor.Build.Revision)
+- Windows 8.1 Enterprise.
+6.3.9600.0 (Major.Minor.Build.Revision)
+- Windows 7 Enterprise Service Pack 1.
+6.1.7601.65536 (Major.Minor.Build.Revision)
+- We anticipate it will work on Windows 11.

+Here is the concept of operation:

 <a href="https://ibb.co/rGZCdZH"><img src="https://i.ibb.co/4Zj61jp/image.jpg" alt="image" border="0"></a>